GabeScott/standard-works-vault/General Conference/2006 October - The Faith to Move Mountains.md

 Now permit me to diverge from this narrative to say that when I was engaged to marry my wife, I gave her a ring.
 When we were married, I gave her a wedding band.
 She wore them for years.
 Then one day I noticed that she had taken them off and was wearing this little gold wedding band.
 It had belonged to her grandmother.
 The ring had been given her by her husband, George.
 The ring was the only thing he left in this life.
 One day in the spring, Martha was housecleaning.
 She brought all of the furnishings out to give the house a thorough cleaning.
 Upon shaking the straw from the mattress, she looked down, and the ring was gone.
 She looked everywhere most carefully.
 It was the only physical remembrance of her beloved husband.
 She raked through the straw with her fingers but could not find the ring.
 Tears fell from her eyes.
 She went to her knees and prayed that the Lord would help her to find the ring.
 When she opened her eyes, she looked down and there it was.

 Now I hold it in my hand.
 It is too small for all of you to see.
-It is 18 karat gold, old and scarred and bent.
+It is 18-karat gold, old and scarred and bent.
 But it represents faith, the faith of a widow who pleaded with the Lord in her extremity.
 Such faith is the wellspring of activity.
 It is the root of hope and trust.
 It is this simple faith that all of us so much need.

 In the on-working of this great cause, increased faith is what we most need.
 Without it, the work would stagnate.
 With it, no one can stop its progress.

-Said the Savior, “If ye have faith as a grain of mustard seed, ye shall say unto this mountain, Remove hence to yonder place; and it shall remove; and nothing shall be impossible unto you” (Matthew 17:20).
+Said the Savior, “If ye have faith as a grain of mustard seed, ye shall say unto this mountain, Remove hence to yonder place; and it shall remove; and nothing shall be impossible unto you” ([[Matthew 17.20|Matthew 17:20]]).

-To his son Helaman, Alma declared, “Preach unto them repentance, and faith on the Lord Jesus Christ; teach them to humble themselves and to be meek and lowly in heart; teach them to withstand every temptation of the devil, with their faith on the Lord Jesus Christ” (Alma 37:33).
+To his son Helaman, Alma declared, “Preach unto them repentance, and faith on the Lord Jesus Christ; teach them to humble themselves and to be meek and lowly in heart; teach them to withstand every temptation of the devil, with their faith on the Lord Jesus Christ” ([[Alma 37.33|Alma 37:33]]).

 May the Lord bless us with faith in the great cause of which we are a part.
 May faith be as a candle to guide us in the night by its light.
 May it go before us as a cloud in the day.

 For this I humbly pray, in the sacred and holy name of Him who is the strength of our faith, even the Lord Jesus Christ, amen.